Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Discussion

 To the best of our knowledge, there are few malware detection systems capable of dealing with these forms of obfuscation.
-For the case of reflection, authors in~\cite{rasthofer2016harvesting} proposed {\sc HARVESTER}, a system that can resolve the targets of encoded reflective method calls.
+For the case of reflection, the authors of~\cite{rasthofer2016harvesting} proposed {\sc HARVESTER}, a system that can resolve the targets of encoded reflective method calls.
 For the case of incognito apps, authors in~\cite{suarez2017droidsieve} look at inconsistencies left by this type of obfuscated malware.
 While these approaches can deal with certain types of obfuscated malware, they are vulnerable to motivated adversaries.
 For instance, {\sc HARVESTER} can not deal with static backward slicing attacks.
-Based on the evolution observed, we believe that the sophistication used to obfuscate malware is going to continue to increase.

-Dynamic analysis constitutes next line of defense against obfuscation~\cite{tam2017evolution}.
+Dynamic analysis constitutes the next line of defense against obfuscation~\cite{tam2017evolution}.
 However, we have also observed that evasion is not only becoming more popular, but also more diverse.
 The research community has recently positioned that evasion attacks can be addressed with static analysis~\cite{fratantonio2016triggerscope}---triggers can be first identified using symbolic execution and a smart stimulation strategy can then be devised.
-One major challenge here arise from the combination of obfuscation and evasion attacks.
+One major challenge here arises from the combination of obfuscation and evasion attacks.
 For instance, an adversary can use opaque predicates to hide the decryption routine of the malware to defeat both static and dynamic analysis.

-\subsubsection{\textbf{Standalone malware}}
+\paragraph{Standalone malware}